robyftp/Tree/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.